 The need has been great for many years, and in 1985, Pastor Fernando Cuevas Matos responded to the need.
 He and several other pastors planted a church in the town and continued to work to meet the needs of the people through the creation of a school and children’s home.
 Both the children’s home and the school have been very successful, touching the lives of thousands of children and families.

 In 2015, Help One Now was approached about partnering with this work and building upon it through community development, family empowerment, and anti-trafficking.
 Now, thanks to generous sponsors and supporters, our children there are getting extra tutoring, including English lessons.
-A nurse visit the home once a month, giving the kids regular medical check-ups.
+A nurse visits the home once a month, giving the kids regular medical check-ups.
 We have also hired a psychologist to visit the home twice a month to listen to and counsel the children in order to ensure their emotional health.

 10.53 million; 3.73 million under 18 years old